Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Monitor the temperature in the refrigerator - at least 30 C.

-If you remember and adhere to these rules, you will be able to maintain health for many years and avoid unpleasant diseases and serious complications.
+If you remember and adhere to these rules, you will be able to maintain your health for many years and avoid unpleasant diseases and serious complications.

 Symptoms and pathogenesis